 Shortage of Skills

 Gaps in cyber skills versus IT security needs, is worrisome.
 Growing security needs requires skilled professionals, and security tools – supervision is necessary to oversee security holes if any.
-Talent pool for cyber security is less, and demands for such skilled people is rising and the gap is wide.
+Talent pool for cybersecurity is less, and demands for such skilled people are rising, and the gap is wide.
 Universities,realizing this, are offering specialized courses and even some companies are offering tailored courses to meet such demands.